almightycouch/musiccast/README.md

 :ok = MusicCast.discover()
 ```

-Devices are automatically added to the supervision network, you can list all registered devices as follow:
+Devices are automatically added to `MusicCast.Network`, you can list all registered devices as follow:

 ```elixir
 [{pid, device_id}] = MusicCast.which_devices()